sardana-org/sardana-followup/20190603-DESY/02_SEP18/SEP18.md

 * Bring measurement group elements to safe state when something goes wrong - not all the cases are supported.
 * How to solve long prepare and start, Tango 3 s. timeout?
+* SEP6 and SEP18 were incrementally enriching the API, there is roon for the improvement e.g. repetitions and nb_starts clearly compete for the same role, should we refactor it now?